Naitreey/notes-and-knowledge/cs/python/wsgi.rst

   will only be invoked once during the life of its containing process.
   Normally, this will only be true for a gateway based on CGI.

+- ``wsgi.file_wrapper``. server/gateway may expose high-performance file
+  transmission facilities (possibly provided by OS) via this key.
+An application may use this "file wrapper" to convert a file or file-like object into an iterable that it then returns as result.

+  The file wrapper callable has the following signature:

+  * ``filelike``. the file-like object to be sent. required.

+  * ``block``. block size suggestion. optional.

+  The callable must return an iterable object, and must not perform any data transmission until and unless the server/gateway actually receives the iterable as a return value from the application.

 server-specific variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 - should be named using only lower-case letters, numbers, dots, and